emetowinner/Hostel-Checkin/README.md

 Content/Project features based on User, Hostel management and Administrator ;

 **Case 1:** User should be able to;
-i.
-Search for hostel
+-	Search for hostel
-ii.
-Book appointment
+-	Book appointment
-iii.Contact Hostel management
+-	Contact Hostel management
-iv.
-Rate Hostel experience
+-	Rate Hostel experience
-v.	_and more…_
+-	_and more…_

 **Case 2:** A hostel Rep should be ale to;
 i.
 Create hostel Domain
 ii.
 Update hostel details
-iii.Delete hostel uploaded
+iii.
+Delete hostel uploaded
 iv.
 Make changes where needed
 v.
 Communicate with other hostel Reps

 **Case 3:** An Admin should be able to:
 i.
 Monitor hostel Rep activities ii.
-Approve pending hostels iii.Delete/deactivate any user iv.	*And more…*
+Approve pending hostels iii.
+Delete/deactivate any user iv.	*And more…*

 *Stages towards the achievement of this project should be strictly followed.
 And this involves:*